-The Internal Audit function is assigned to the Internal Audit Division of BOC via an Outsourcing SLA Agreement between CISCO and the Group Internal Audit Division.
-This function runs the annual internal control audits, proposes actions for improvement and monitors their implementation.
+The Internal Audit function is assigned to the Internal Audit Division of BOC via an Outsourcing Service Level Agreement ("SLA") between CISCO and the Group Internal Audit Division.
+This function performs annual audits, proposes actions for improvement and monitors their implementation.
 Through these audits, the Company's internal governance framework is assessed and evaluated against the laws and regulations of CySEC and best practices of the market.
-This function reports internal audit matters at least annually to the Company's ARCO, Board of Directors and to Senior Management.
+This function reports internal audit matters at least annually to the ARCO, BoD and to Senior Management.

 CISCO's internal controls, systems, procedures, corporate governance and risk management processes are examined and evaluated by the Internal Audit function of the BOC Group.
-Based on this, Internal Audit prepares a risk assessment and risk-based audit plan and conducts internal audit reviews of all operational and administrative functions of the Company at least on an annual basis.
+Based on this, Internal Audit prepares a risk-based audit plan and conducts internal audit reviews at least on an annual basis.